jaspector

 Monday-Thursday 9:00 AM-5:00 PM; Friday 9:00 AM-12:00 PM

-Typical inspection sequence: Local inspections conducted by ZA/Floodplain Administrator for SFHA compliance.
+Typical sequence: Local inspections conducted by ZA/Floodplain Administrator for SFHA compliance.
 State DFS inspections required for public buildings.
 ANR/DEC review applies to substantial improvement and new construction in SFHA.

 All land development including construction, additions, expansion, subdivision, and change of use require a permit unless specifically exempted.
 Floodplain development in the Special Flood Hazard Area always requires a permit.

-1. Contact the Alburgh town office at 802-796-3468 (Monday-Thursday 9:00 AM-5:00 PM; Friday 9:00 AM-noon) to confirm whether a local zoning permit is required and to obtain current application forms.
+To apply for a building permit in Alburgh, VT, follow these steps: 1.
+Contact the Alburgh town office at 802-796-3468 (Monday-Thursday 9:00 AM-5:00 PM; Friday 9:00 AM-noon) to confirm whether a local zoning permit is required and to obtain current application forms.
 2. Confirm current status of zoning bylaws and identify which districts and regulations apply to your parcel.
 3. Determine whether your project is a permitted use (ZA can issue directly) or requires Development Review Board review.
 4. Prepare a scaled site/plot plan showing lot lines, zoning district boundaries, structures, access, utilities, waters, wetlands, and floodplains.
 5. Prepare abutter mailing list for potential DRB hearing notice.
 6. If in the Special Flood Hazard Area: Alburgh sends application materials to the Vermont ANR NFIP Coordinator; permit may issue after state comments or after 30 days, whichever comes first.
 7. If within 250 feet of Lake Champlain, initiate Vermont DEC Shoreland Protection Act permit or registration in parallel.
 8. Submit complete application and fee to the ZA.
 9. ZA has 30 days to issue, deny, or refer to DRB.
 Deemed issued on day 31 if ZA fails to act.
 10. If DRB review required: at least 15 days' public notice; DRB hearing within 60 days; DRB decision due within 45 days of hearing.
 11. Appeals of ZA decisions: within 15 days to DRB.
 Appeals of DRB decisions: to Vermont Environmental Court.
 12. For public buildings, obtain Vermont DFS state construction permit from Williston regional office.

-Other cities in Grand Isle County
+Other jurisdictions in Grand Isle County.

-View all Grand Isle County jurisdictions →
+All Grand Isle County jurisdictions →